nifey/VerilogViz/Readme.md

 - Can render the main module (from the filename) as a rectangle and show the input and output ports
 - Can render some basic primitive gates
 - Arrange the instances and primitive gates in a level order
+- Connect ports with straight lines (which may cross over other gates)

 ![Gates](tests/mux.png)